zeevo/zeevo.io.old/content/articles/2021-11-14--what-are-NFTs/index.md

 Attaching NFT Metadata as an off-chain link such as `lazylionsnft.com/api/7182` gives the owners of `lazylionsnft.com` the ability to change NFT Metadata whenever they desire!
-NFTs like this have essentially none of the benfits of being on the Ethereum Blockchain and are nothing more than links to someone else's website.
+NFTs like this have essentially none of the benefits of being on the Ethereum Blockchain and are nothing more than links to someone else's website.
 There is no sense of permanence, no data integrity, and no guarantee that Lazy Lions NFT won't just be a collection of defunct links years